 Hi!
 I’m Abi Ruth (middle name, not last name).
 Since attending photography school in 2001, I have been using my creativity and people skills to document life, love, work, fun, play, and everything in between for lots of families, individuals, couples, businesses, and nonprofit organizations.
 Photography has been a source of income and joy in my life for many years now, and I am thankful God has blessed me with this business.

-So, photography and an office job…what else?
-Well, ever since I was a teen being raised in a super (and I mean very as in imagine-the-strictest-religious-people-you-know-and-then-add-to-that, probably) Baptist culture, I dreamed of someday having a cool place where young people could hang out.
+Ever since I was a teen being raised in a super (and I mean very as in imagine-the-strictest-religious-people-you-know-and-then-add-to-that, probably) Baptist culture, I dreamed of someday having a cool place where young people could hang out.
 I wasn’t allowed to go to the movies or even roller skating (because they played rock music there), and in small town Iowa in the late 90’s, coffee shop hangouts weren’t a thing yet.
 So, my options for hanging out with my friends someplace other than church or home were pretty limited, and I thought it would be so cool to have a place where teens and college students could hang.
 As I got older, the Starbucks craze swept the nation, but I had no interest in making or selling coffee (I never even drank it for years – oh, but I do now!).
 I did, however, have an avid interest in fashion.
 Whenever we were at the local library, I would sneak away from the watchful eye of my mother and look at fashion magazines.
 It was the glorious heyday of the Supermodel, capital S, and I soaked up every image of Christie, Cindy, Naomi, Linda, Christy, Niki, Krissy (I know she wasn’t really a Super like her sis, but I loved her, too), Claudia, Helena, and of course Kate.
 I could go on, because I was that into it, but I’m drifting way off topic here.
 So, as I absorbed these iconic females modeling these outrageous looks, all sorts of seeds were planted in my soul.
 Since I am a smart girl, I knew I could never be a model.
 So for years, I thought someday I would go off to NYC and be a makeup artist who worked on set for the big time fashion people.
 And on the practical, real life side of things, I relished spending hours combing through thrift stores to come up with outfits that in any way slightly resembled what I saw on those glossy pages.
 I began doing makeup on my friends all the time, giving them “makeovers” that included outfits I chose, culminating in “fashion shoots” in front of sheets we thumb-tacked to the ceiling, using a film point and shoot camera.
 It was the 90’s and I was living a sheltered life of bliss, trying so hard to bring some style to these small town friends of mine.
 It was hilarious and wonderful and awful.
 (I promise I am getting to a point here, eventually.)

 The summer before my senior year of high school (Class of 99, yeah!), my family moved back to Oklahoma from Iowa.
 We had lived here when I was younger, too.
 So, I finished up high school and wasn’t really sure what to do, for various reasons.
 There was this boy (of course), so I stayed at my church and attended one year of Bible college (yep).
 A year and a broken heart later, I knew that wasn’t the place for me.